 Time-series charts are created as part of the output of this tool.
 If the Display Theme is Hot and cold spot results, the z-scores are plotted over time for each location.
 For all other display themes, the value of the Cube Variable chosen is charted over time for each location.
-These charts can be accessed by selecting the List By Charts tab in the Contents pane.
+These charts will be added to the Contents pane under the output feature class.

 Any Summary Fields or Variables that were aggregated will also give you the option of visualizing the Estimated bins so you can see exactly which bins were estimated based on your decisions in Create Space Time Cube By Aggregating Points or Create Space Time Cube From Defined Locations.

 Because time is used as the vertical axis in visualizing the space-time cube, it is important for accurate interpretation that all locations on the ground are at the same elevation.
 This way, all time-step intervals start at the same base.
 To do this, the default elevation services need to be turned off by clicking off any Ground layers that appear in the Elevation Surfaces group in the Contents pane.

 Note:The next time a New Scene is added, the default surfaces will populate again.

 If the data is not drawing, you may need to clear the visibility range limits, which you can do by selecting the new layer in the Contents pane, choosing the Appearance tab, and clicking the Clear Limits button.

 The output of this tool is symbolized with cube-shaped point symbols representing each bin in the cube.
 If your cube was created from defined locations, it is best practice to add a 2D representation of your polygons to your Scene.